Pranbir/API-Call-Optimization/readme.md

 ## Concurrent Requests

-Instead of using a browser it is suggested to use non-browser clients such as curl or Postman.
+Instead of using a browser it is suggested to use non-browser clients such as curl or Postman or use the scripts available in this repository.

 ## Scripts Description